BrunoHelmeczy/DE_HWs/Term_Project_Bruno_Helmeczy/ToSubmit/README.md

 - **Revenue per Available Room** (RevPAR): The amount of money earned per available Room Night on average:
     - (Sum of Revenue Earned) / ((Count of Distinct Stay Nights) * (Nr of rooms in the hotel i.e. Availability)) = ADR * Occupancy %

+ #### 3.1) Analytical Questions
+- Questions to answer with EDA / Data Marts / Stored Procedures

- These measures are of interest from perspective of multiple dimensions, or their combinations:
+ The KPIs above are of interest from perspective of multiple dimensions, or their combinations:
- - By Customer Segments:
+ - **By Customer Segments:** Any business's 1st question is **How do we make money & Selling to who ?**
- - By Stay Dates' dimensions: Days of the Week, Season, month, year the stay date of interest falls into
+ - **By Stay Dates:** Days of the Week, Season, month, year the stay date of interest falls into.
+As the product hotels sell, similar stay dates are aggregated together for further analysis, in hopes of extracting generalizable insights onto similar situations in the future.
+Hotels show 2 types of seasonality consistently: Weekly & Annual
- - By Relative Booking Date dimensions (i.e. Days Before Arrival): Nr of days / weeks ahead, or in a specific Booking Window/Period
+ - **By Relative Booking Date** (i.e. Days Before Arrival): Nr of days / weeks ahead, or in a specific Booking Window/Period.
+As the product is perishable (past stay nights cannot be sold) & the objective is to maximize total revenues for a stay date, season, or year, a key dimension is to observe guests' buying behaviour in terms of how far in advance do they book relative to their arrival.
+Research has shown, that influencing guests' purchase timing behaviour is possible only to a minimal extent, due to the abundance of alternatives available at any given moment (e.g. the number of hotels in Dubai).
+Thus, Sales performance can be seperately evaluated by booking windows, as different customers are booking in different windows.
+Though lagging KPIs might be compsensated closer to arrival, potential customers choosing to book elsewhere cannot be recovered later, as they already chosen a competitor.

 **By Customer Segments**